 I’ve been with my husband for seven years (married for almost two), and he is so patient and kind with me.
 I wish it could be enjoyable, but I don’t know what to do!
 Help!

 Dr. Zoe Answered:

 You are not alone.
-Despite our sex-crazed culture, there are others who struggle with this issue as well.
+Despite our sex-crazed culture, there are others who struggle with low sex drive as well.
 It actually wouldn’t be an issue at all in your life, except that you are married to a man who desires sex.

 Since you have never been interested in sex, it may be a good idea to have a physical examination by a gynecologist, alerting them to your concerns.
 It would also be worth having a blood test to see if your hormone levels are within normal range.

 Even though you have never experienced any abuse or trauma, you may have received some negative messages about sex as a child, which could possibly be a contributing factor.
 You may want to consider seeking individual therapy to explore those issues (if there are any).

 If you have already explored all of that or if none of that seems to work, then it is highly likely that this is just how you were made.
 And there is nothing wrong with that!
 The conundrum, however, is that your husband desires sex and it seems to me that there is a part of you that would like to desire it as well or at least enjoy it.